 Colloids, on the other hand, are quite tricky because, at first glance, it appears as if they are solutions.
 Let’s take for example a glass of fresh milk.
-At first glance, milk appears as if it is a solution since we know that milk is made up of multiple components, but we can only see a single liquid phase.
-However, when we look under the microscope, milk actually appears as globules suspended in a certain liquid matrix.
-Milk behaves like this because it is made up of fats and water, and we know that these two do not mix completely.
+At first glance, milk appears as a solution since we know that milk is made up of multiple components, but we can only see a single liquid phase.
+However, under the microscope, milk appears as globules suspended in a certain liquid matrix.
+Milk behaves like this because it is made of fats and water, and we know these two do not mix completely.

-Aside from microscopy, there is another more simple way to differentiate colloids from solution.
+Aside from microscopy, there is another simpler way to differentiate colloids from solutions.
 This is done by just using a flashlight!
 When a beam of light is passed through a colloid, the dispersed phase scatters it.
 This phenomenon is known as the Tyndall effect.
 Solutions do not exhibit this scattering effect; instead, you will see a clean transmission of light from one end of the glass to the other.

-Lastly, there are different kinds of colloids depending on the nature of the dispersed and continuous phase.
-You can also encounter the term “hydrocolloid”, which is basically a colloidal system wherein water acts as the dispersion medium.
+Lastly, there are different colloids depending on the nature of the dispersed and continuous phases.
+You can also encounter the term “hydrocolloid,” a colloidal system wherein water acts as the dispersion medium.

 |Colloid Type||Dispersed Phase||Continuous Phase||Example|